wware/rpi-shutdown/README.md

 repository.
 Copy `shutdown.py` to the `/root` directory.
 Copy `shutdown.sh` to the `/etc/init.d` directory.
 While still in the `/etc/init.d` directory, type `update-rc.d shutdown.sh defaults`, which will turn this into a service that becomes part of your RPi's boot process.
+Reboot the Pi and the new service will take effect.